 Michael DiGregorio, The Asia Foundation

 Dr. Michael R. DiGregorio is the Asia Foundation’s Vietnam Country Representative.
-He has directed the Foundation’s work in Vietnam since 2014, during which time he has led new projects and programs to address business related climate and disaster risk, city level climate resilience, green finance, blockchain traceability for agriculture, trade facilitation, and digital finance for rural and remote farmers and small enterprise owners.
-Prior to joining the Asia Foundation’s team in Vietnam, Dr. DiGregorio served as a senior researcher within the Rockefeller Foundation’s Asian Cities Climate Change Resilient Network.
-From 2002-2009, he developed and managed a $35 million portfolio of education, media, arts, and culture programs in Vietnam for the Ford Foundation.
-He served on the AMCHAM board twice over the past decade, 2007-2009, and 2016-2017.
-He is a member of the Power and Energy Committee.
+He has directed the Foundation’s work in Vietnam since 2014, during which time he has led new projects and programs to address business related disaster risk, city level climate resilience, green finance, blockchain traceability for export agriculture, digital applications for the “gig” economy, trade facilitation, energy planning, and digital finance for rural and remote farmers and small enterprise owners.